W3SS/Mobile-Angular-Node-Jade-Carousel/README.md

 10. Responsive Google maps API for location/ directions.

-11. Bitcoin payment button integration with Coinbase API.
+11. Disabled--Bitcoin payment button integration with Coinbase API.

 Enjoy and feel free to fork this repo/ add/ improve it.
 Send me a note with your enhancements.

-ToDo:
+To Do:
 1. Comment code.

 2. Add detailed tutorial.